 - Real-time orchestration is key: Automating existing stand-alone processes has been shown to increase productivity, but at a large shipper using the Vecna Robotics Pivotal Orchestration system can increase productivity significantly by orchestrating the hand-offs between various autonomous systems and human workers.
 Pivotal receives real-time messages from the production floor and dispatches the right agent – whether robot, manual truck, or human – to the right job at the right time, adding increased flexibility and resilience to the workflow.

 The 2020s: Optimizing productivity via orchestration

 The 2010s were characterized by determining if robots might add value.
 Looking ahead, we anticipate that there will be 4 million robots in 50,000 warehouses by 2025.
 The next decade will be spent rapidly scaling those robots into the real world, and while many will achieve the productivity goals they are looking for, many will not.
 The differentiator will be effective orchestration.

-It’s through a highly orchestrated workflow that leverages all the tools at our disposal, including people, robots, and software systems.
+A highly orchestrated workflow that effectively leverages all the tools at our disposal — people, robots, and software — is the key to success.
 Elon Musk famously tweeted, “Yes, excessive automation at Tesla was a mistake.
 To be precise, my mistake.
 Humans are underrated.”